|

 09/16/2009,Wednesday,22:51, Meike, Enger, North Rhine-Westphalia,Germany

+Look: ick...!
+Touch: ick...!!
+Smell: ick...!!!
 I saved the rest of the senses for later observation...

 Highlight of the day was beautiful - and almost daily and extra fondly brushed - Lana and my hands covered with fox excrement!
-(Probably it was a fox, I’m not an excrement expert, never wanted to be for good reason...)
+(Probably it was a fox, Iâ€m not an excrement expert, never wanted to be for good reason...)
+Yes, all of us got a shower afterwards...!
+And no, I didnâ€t take any pictures of her today.

 09/11/2009, Friday, 20:12, Meike, Enger, North Rhine-Westphalia, Germany